Towards Accelerated Model Training via Bayesian Data Selection: Methodology

 \subsection{Zero-shot Predictor as the Validation Model}

-The data collected from the real world often suffer from varying degrees of noise and class-imbalance issues, so obtaining sufficient high-quality holdout data to train an auxiliary validation model can be challenging.
+Collecting extra holdout data to train an auxiliary validation model can be costly and should be performed repeatedly for new tasks.
 To address this issue, we propose to use zero-shot predictors built upon large-scale pre-trained models~\cite{radford2021learning, wei2022finetuned} as a proxy for the validation model, based on the observation that they usually exhibit promising transfer performance across a broad range of downstream applications.

 Formally, we make the following approximation:

 where $\tilde{f}: \mathcal{X} \to \mathbb{R}^k$ denotes the zero-shot predictor used.